rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 - easy to read

 <aside class="notes">
-- It’s a format to transfer data from client to server
+- It’s a format to transfer data from client to server <br />
 - sometimes have to specify you will be sending JSON or expecting JSON
 </aside>